 Marijuana is defined as any cannabis plant with more than 0.3% THC by dried weight.
-Unless you live in one of the 12 states that legalized recreational marijuana, or have access to a very difficult-to-attain medical marijuana program, marijuana-derived THC and its elevating effects are likely out of your reach.
+Unless you live in one of the 12 states that legalized recreational cannabis or have access to a very difficult-to-attain medical program, cannabis-derived THC and its elevating effects are likely out of your reach.

 What is THCA?

 THCA stands for tetrahydrocannabinolic acid, and it’s the precursor cannabinoid to THC, or what’s known as a cannabinoid acid — But this isn’t limited to THC.

 Cannabinoids typically exist in their acidic forms before decarboxylation, a chemical process that removes a carboxyl group from the molecule.

 While decarboxylation sounds like a big word, it’s essentially a scientific way to say “heating the molecule until it changes its molecular shape.”
 This can be done by cooking, baking, smoking, or vaping.

 Removing this carboxyl group transforms the cannabinoid acid into its corresponding neutral cannabinoid.
 For example, THCA converts to THC, CBDA (cannabidiolic acid) converts to CBD, CBGA (cannabigerolic acid) converts to CBG, and so on.

 Cannabinoid acids are typically abundant in raw or unheated cannabis plants.
 Up until recently, there hasn’t been much research on cannabinoid acids because they were thought of as “unactivated cannabinoids.”